 The first stage of the competition attracted 53 team submissions comprising 257 individual firms from across the globe.

-The design competition is being managed by independent specialists Malcolm Reading Consultants on behalf of Milton Keynes Council, working in consultation with Cranfield University and the landowners Milton Keynes Development Partnership.
+The design competition was managed by independent specialists Malcolm Reading Consultants on behalf of Milton Keynes Council, working in consultation with Cranfield University and the landowners Milton Keynes Development Partnership.